Labirintami/doc/docs/tutorial/basic_application/step1.md

-Step 1.
-Include DHTMLX files
 ---
-sidebar_label:
-title:
+sidebar_label: Step 1.
+Include DHTMLX Files
+title: Step 1.
+Include DHTMLX Files
 ---

 Let's start our tutorial with preparing a file for our future app: